A Year with KeyShot.

 Pull Up the HUD

 How do you know how many samples to set, you ask?
 Region view!
 If you’ve accidentally clicked on this and wondered why anybody would want such a small preview, here’s why.
-Enabling region view targets all the CPU cores to this preview area instead of the entire scene and allows it quickly render.
+Enabling region view targets all the CPU cores to this preview area instead of the entire scene and allows it to quickly render.
 Use the HUD (H on the keyboard) to check the number of samples when the render preview region looks good enough.
 Once satisfied, set that as the target samples in your render output settings.

 We hope these techniques help you in taking your renders to the next level.
 Here are some final render shots of various materials at 250 samples for your viewing pleasure: